How to apply for an open studentship

 - from applicants of all ages and backgrounds.

 LAHP can award up to 30% of its studentships (including stipend) to international students.
 The AHRC will only fund the Home fee.
 The difference between the Home and International fee must be found elsewhere, e.g. from the HEI, an external funder or student contribution.
 Applicants should discuss this further with their prospective supervisors.

 LAHP encourages all international applicants to apply to other funding sources that could cover the difference between the Home and International fee.

 Please refer to the UKRI eligibility criteria for further information about ‘Home’ and ‘International’ fee status .

 The deadline for applications is 26th January 2024 at 5pm.
 Late applications cannot be accepted, so please ensure that you allow sufficient time to prepare your application and for your first named supervisor to complete the ‘Supervisor statement.’
 You will only be able to submit your application if your supervisor has completed the ‘Supervisor statement’ via the online portal.

 Studentship competition timeline

-- 28th January 2022 at 5pm – Please note this new deadline for applications, which must now include the Supervisor statement.
+- 26th January 2024 at 5pm – Application submission deadline (including the Supervisor statement).
 It is the responsibility of applicants to notify their first named supervisor via the online portal in sufficient time before the deadline so that they can complete the Supervisor statement.
 Applications will be incomplete and cannot be submitted without the Supervisor statement.
 Applications received after this deadline will not be considered.

 - Within two weeks of the offer of a LAHP award – students to accept/decline the LAHP offer.